Esterified estrogens

-Esterified estrogens (EEs), sold under the brand names Estratab and Menest among others, is an estrogen medication which is used hormone therapy for menopausal symptoms and low sex hormone levels in women, to treat breast cancer in both women and men, and to treat prostate cancer in men.
-It is formulated alone or in combination with methyltestosterone.
-It is taken by mouth.
+Esterified estrogens (EEs), sold under the brand names Estratab and Menest among others, are an estrogen medication which used in hormone therapy for menopausal symptoms and low sex hormone levels in women, to treat breast cancer in both women and men, and to treat prostate cancer in men.
+They are formulated alone or in combination with methyltestosterone.
+They are taken by mouth.

 Side effects of EEs include nausea, breast tension, edema, and breakthrough bleeding among others.
-It is an estrogen, or an agonist of the estrogen receptors, the biological target of estrogens like estradiol.
+EEs are estrogen and agonist of the estrogen receptors, the biological target of estrogens like estradiol.
 EEs are a prodrug mainly of estradiol and to a lesser extent of equilin.

 EEs were introduced for medical use by 1970.
 They are available in only a few countries, such as Chile and the United States.
 They have also been marketed in Argentina and Switzerland in the past.

 Medical uses

 EEs are used in hormone therapy for menopausal symptoms, female hypogonadism, ovariectomy, and primary ovarian failure and in the treatment of breast cancer and prostate cancer.